Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 When to Water

-The rule: Water when the top inch of soil feels dry.
-Not on a schedule—the actual soil moisture.
+The rule: water when the top inch of soil feels dry — based on the actual soil moisture, not a schedule.
+Stick your finger about an inch into the soil:

 - Still moist?
 Wait a day or two.